The excavation of the Tune ship

-The Tune ship was built around 910 AD and is a clinker-built ship made of oak.
-The ship has probably had 12 oar holes on each side.
-This means a crew of 24 as well as a helmsman and a lookout.
-The ship was placed in the grave without oars.
+The Tune ship was built in around 910 CE and is a clinker-built ship of oak.
+The ship probably had 12 oar holes on each side.
+That would mean it had a crew of 24 oarsmen plus a steersman and lookout.